Loading

 Escondido City Council Agenda — Moratorium Discussion

-Community SentinelPlanning commission agendas and council meeting records are public documents.
+Community risk reviewPlanning commission agendas and council meeting records are public documents.
 The September 2024 Escondido fire event triggered immediate public council discussion of a moratorium — discussion that was on the public meeting agenda weeks before the ordinance was passed.
-RealClear would have flagged this as an emerging legislative risk in real time.
+RealClear should flag this as an emerging legislative risk when the agenda record appears.

 BESS Moratorium Pattern — Southern California